garrandall/popular-music-data/tracks/smile-scarface-2pac-johnny-p.md

-Smiiiiiile for me , won't you smile (smile for me now) Just smiiiile (smile), smile for me
+Smile for me , won't you smile (smile for me now)
+Just smile (smile), smile for me
-(What cha lookin' all sad for, nigga you black, smile for me now) Smiiiiiile for me (nigga you ain't got nothin' to be worried about) Won't you smile (no doubt, smile for me now) just smiiiiile (And the next generation)
+(What cha lookin' all sad for, nigga you black, smile for me now) Smile for me (nigga you ain't got nothin' to be worried about) Won't you smile (no doubt, smile for me now) just smile (And the next generation)